gierasimiuk/jwtrest/README.md

 ```

 ### Access:
 Endpoint to test user authentication by returning an "Access Granted!" string if
-the user sends through a valid token.
-If the user with the given id is not
+and only if the user has sent through a valid JWT access token.
+If the token is
-authenticated with the system, the server will respond with an error code of
-`401`
+expired, the endpoint will return "Access Denied!" with a `401` code.

 **URL:** `/api/access`